FunkySayu/discord-event-manager/ui/README.md

 If the `bin/frontend` crashes on build, follow this procedure:
  - ensure your packages are well installed: `cd web && npm install`
- - ensure your Angular CLI is at its latest version: `sudo npm i --global @angular/cli@latest`
+ - ensure your Angular CLI is at 10.0.4: `sudo npm i --global @angular/cli@10.0.4`

-## Angular cheatsheet
+## Angular cheat sheet

 ### Code scaffolding